ST1LL-1N-S1MUL4T10N/NexusScripts/ReadMe.md

 **Warning**:
 Some scripts may cause unintended behavior, performance degradation, or conflicts with other systems.
-The maintainer take no responsibility for any damage, data loss, or disruptions caused by their use.
+The maintainer takes no responsibility for any damage, data loss, or disruptions caused by their use.
 Proceed at your own risk.